Convexus-Protocol/AMM-docs/faq/index.md

 <details>
 <summary>❓ How to remove my position from a pool ?</summary>

-Please refer to the [`NonFungiblePositionManager`](/periphery-layer/nfpos-manager/modify-position.md) documentation.
-You will need first to decrease the whole position liquidity using [`decreaseliquidity`](/periphery-layer/nfpos-manager/modify-position.md#decreaseliquidity), collect the tokens previously deposited using [`collect`](/periphery-layer/nfpos-manager/collect-rewards.md#collect) then delete the position with [`burn`](/periphery-layer/nfpos-manager/modify-position.md#burn).
+First, the whole position liquidity need to be decreased using [`decreaseLiquidity`](/periphery-layer/nfpos-manager/modify-position.md#decreaseliquidity), then collect the tokens previously deposited using [`collect`](/periphery-layer/nfpos-manager/collect-rewards.md#collect).
+Finally, delete the position with [`burn`](/periphery-layer/nfpos-manager/modify-position.md#burn).
 </details>